jeffcasavant/cse-5472/README.md

  You'll need to:
  - add the ssh_config settings to your ~/.ssh/config
- - spin a VM out of the template g1dev
- - get the IP from the VM and put it in project1vms
- - set up key authentication to that IP with your username
+ - add the ansible.cfg settings to your ~/.ansible.cfg

  then, the command